PCGen/pcgen/README.md

 If you have an error stating `Task :run FAILED Error: --module-path requires module path specification` in Intellij, create a run configuration using Gradle and have the command be `run`.
 This should fix this error.

-If you want to debug, using the `Main` configuration and run it in debug mode.
+If you want to debug in Intellij, using the `Main` configuration and run it in debug mode.
 You can change the Java version to whatever version is supported, and you have installed.